ec-europa/europa-component-library/docs/Migrating-v5.md

 - Markup has been simplified: now it reflects the real element orders, and extra container `ecl-featured-item__title-content` has been removed
 - New parameter `link-highlighted` to have a different display for the link

+### Form

+- The label for required fields has been made more explicit ("required" instead of "\*"), so unless a custom label is used, it is no longer needed to provide an aria-label for it.
+Demo example have been updated in that sense.
+The parameter is still available in twig template, but left empy by default.

 ### Icon

 ECL is no longer providing the icons directly: they are now hosted and distributed centrally by Webtools.